So you are interested in buying an affordable road bike?

 Regardless of how you use a road bike, getting your hands on one with a price tag within your budget and quality features is a challenge.

-For this reason, I have put together a buyer’s guide and review of the best affordable road bikes under 500 dollars to help you find the right one.
+For this reason, I have put together a buyer’s guide and a complete review of the best affordable road bikes under 500 dollars to help you find the right one.

 - Vilano R2 Commuter Aluminum Road Bike 21 speed